InvestingMoney Matters

 Nevertheless, over many years, it quietly builds:

-And ultimately, those are the real ingredients of financial freedom.
+And in the end, those are the real ingredients of financial freedom.

 Because freedom rarely comes from: